The Manchester Marathon: The Second Largest In The UK

 What's unique?

 Old Trafford stadium is something of a mecca for football fans, primarily for Manchester United fans.
-And the cricket ground is a mecca for English and Lancashire cricket fans!
+The finish in the heart of the city is a truly memorable experience.

 Do charities benefit?

-In line with other UK marathons there is a charity programme that encourages runners to raise money for their preferred charity.
+In line with other UK marathons there is an extensive charity programme that encourages runners to raise money for their preferred charity.
 There are a number of headline and preferred charities that invest in the event in exchange for profile on the website and within event communications to the runners.

 Our verdict